-I am a 26-years-old, globetrotting postgraduate university student and amateur photographer living in beautiful Scotland.
-Originally hailing from rural western Germany, I have spent the last years living in four different countries on three continents and travelling a couple more.
+I am a 26-years-old, globetrotting amateur photographer living in beautiful Bavaria.
+Originally hailing from rural western Germany, I spent the last years working and studying in Ghana, Australia and Scotland.
+After completing undergraduate and postgraduate studies in Scotland, I have recently returned to Germany to start medical school in Munich.

 I became interested in photography in late 2009 when my parents got me a Panasonic point-and-shoot for Christmas.
 Since then I have upgraded to a proper DSLR, taken tens of thousands of bad pictures and a couple decent ones, bought some cheaper lenses and drooled over expensive ones that I could never afford on a student budget, and wasted more time reading reviews and watching Youtube tutorials than I care to admit.
 Quite ironically I also hate being photographed myself.